 National Records of Scotland, 1935 valuation roll, VR42/52/207

 Her first mystery novel, 'The Man in the Queue' (1929), was published under the name Gordon Daviot.
 In 1937 Alfred Hitchcock popularised her novel 'A Shilling for Candles' (1936) when he heavily adapted it for his film 'Young and Innocent' (1937).
-She wrote her novels as Josephine Tey, based on her mother's name 'Josephine', and the surname of one of her grandparents from Suffolk.
-Among her most popular books were 'The Franchise Affair' (1948), a story of alleged kidnapping, and 'The Daughter of Time' (1951), in which Inspector Grant of Scotland Yard and friends investigate whether King Richard III was responsible for the murder of his nephews.
+She wrote most of her novels as Josephine Tey, based on her mother's forename and the surname of one of her grandparents from Suffolk.
+Among her most popular books were 'The Franchise Affair' (1948), a story of alleged kidnapping, and 'The Daughter of Time' (1951), in which Inspector Grant of Scotland Yard and his friends investigate whether King Richard III was responsible for the murder of his nephews.
 She died in London in 1952.

 Neil Miller Gunn (1891-1973)